crookedlungs/pmd-utilities/docs/src/namespaces/pmd_util/variables/proFetch.md

 `boolean` = `false`

 Whether to log responses or not.
-Defaults to false.
+Defaults to `false`.

 #### Returns